 No one will forget the determined face of school strike heroine, 16 year-old Greta Thunberg, addressing the UK Parliament and the XR rebels at Marble Arch.

-A growing group of women are so fearful of bringing a child into a world facing environmental catastrophe that they have gone on ‘birth strike’.
+And a growing group of women are so fearful of bringing a child into a world facing environmental catastrophe that they have gone on ‘birth strike’.

 The commitment shown by #BirthStrike founder Blythe Pepino and co-striker Alison Brown when they appeared on ITV’s This Morning was, frankly, heart-rending.
 These women and their partners want children but, here they are, denying themselves the gift of creating a new life and raising a family while they stand at the forefront of climate activism.

 “Birth Strike aims to put the human back in the environmental narrative to show that we are intrinsically linked to nature, and we are part of, and affecting, our world ecosystems,” Blythe explains.

 “We have to hope that the majority wake-up from this in time and are willing to act against the people in power who are against necessary change and that this will happen on the huge, unprecedented scale that is needed.”

 Factoring reproductive choices into your life plan has just become a whole lot more complicated.